xmartlabs/tf_tabular/README.md

 * [MovieLens](examples/movielens/movielens.ipynb): A two tower retrieval model using the MovieLens dataset.
 * [MovieLens Sequential](examples/sequential/movielens_sequential.ipynb): Another two tower retrieval model build on the MovieLens dataset preprocessed so that the input of the model is the list of movies the user has interacted with.

 ## Contributing
 Contributions to TF Tabular are welcome.
-If you have a feature you'd like to add, or a bug you'd like to fix, please open a pull request.
+Check out the [contributing](https://github.com/xmartlabs/tf_tabular/blob/main/CONTRIBUTING.md) guidelines for more details.

+### Setting up local development environment
+To set up a local development environment, you will need to first clone the repo and then install the required dependencies:
+1. Install Poetry follow the instructions on the [official Poetry website](https://python-poetry.org/docs/#installation).
+2. Run `poetry install`
+3. Run `poetry run pre-commit install` to install git pre-commit

 ## Roadmap:
 This is a list of possible features to be added in the future depending on need and interest expressed by the community.